mcconvil/pdxTrees/README.md

 # pdxTrees

-A Data Package composed of information on inventoried trees in Portland, OR.
-There are two datasets in the package:
+`pdxTrees` is a data package composed of information on inventoried trees in Portland, OR.
+There are two datasets that can be accessed with this package:

-  - `pdxTrees_parks`, which contains data on 25,534 trees from 174
+  - `get_pdxTrees_parks()` pulls in data on up to 25,534 trees from 174
     Portland parks.

-  - `pdxTrees_streets`, which contains data on 218,602 trees located on Portland’s streets.
+  - `get_pdxTrees_streets()` pulls in data on up to 218,602 trees located on Portland’s streets.
 A street tree is loosely defined as a tree generally in the public right-of-way, usually between the sidewalk and the street.

 The street trees are categorized by one of the 96 Portland neighborhoods and the park trees are categorized by the public parks in which they